 So that you can order from us with confidence we operate a Price Promise Guarantee.
 Should you discover that you could have purchased products online elsewhere of the same or similar nature and quality for less (inc. carriage costs) within 30 days of purchase then Simply Shutters Ltd will guarantee to match the lower price and then reduce it by a further 10%.
 A refund for the difference will be paid into the card account used when placing the order.
 This guarantee specifically excludes Trade Sales who enjoy their own special terms.
 Condition apply.
 Please see our terms and conditions section.

 We are so sure that you will be delighted with our decorative polypropylene products and wooden louvre doors that we offer a no quibble 14 day money back guarantee should you not be totally satisfied (custom made Town & Country shutters, modified louvre doors and specially ordered items/ shutters are specifically excluded.
 Items to be returned must be in original condition and packaging and we will reimburse you in full for the cost of the products returned excluding carriage.
 You will be responsible for forward (and return) carriage costs that will be deducted from the amount refunded.

-Yes and no.There are very many specialist interior shutter companies serving the entire country and we would much rather leave this product, that requires specialist fitting, to them.
-We recommend a family run business called opennshut.
-We do however supply plastic interior shutters for use in very wet situations (next to a shower head for instance) and these will not rot or warp as hardwood shutters may well do over time.
-We do not install so you will have to get a local tradesman to install these for you.
+No.There are very many specialist interior shutter companies serving the entire country and we would much rather leave this product, that requires specialist fitting, to them.
+We recommend using a family run business called open’n’shut who will provide you with excellent service.

 We think that we have covered most questions that are likely to be asked but if you do have a question on exterior shutters that you would like answered (nothing surprises us anymore) please e-mail us the details and we shall get right back to you.
 It might even find it’s way on this section?